 - Server IP addresses do not affect classification.
 While our shapers support IP-based policies, we found no evidence of IP-based classification rules. - Non-standard ports may still be subject to differentiation.
 An important outcome of our testing is that traffic with random high port numbers may be classified as P2P.
-Glasnost's [6] detection approach assumes that traffic sent on random ports will not be subject to differentiation, but traffic sent on standard ports will.
+Glasnost's [6] detection approach (among others) assumes that traffic sent on random ports will not be subject to differentiation, but traffic sent on standard ports will.
 However, our shaping device classifies traffic on random ports as P2P, which itself is often subject to differentiation. - Traffic shaping decisions are made early.
 For HTTP requests, the first packet with payload, i.e., request packet from client, is enough for classification.
-For UDP flows, e.g., Skype, the shaper requires more packets for classification (e.g., ~ 10).
+For UDP flows, e.g., Skype, the shaper requires more packets for classification (e.g., ~10).
 This means that traffic differentiation tests can trigger differentiation using a small amount of data and only need to run long enough to observe steady state performance.
-This observation is particularly salient for mobile users who may be subject to data caps.

-• HTTPS flows are classified by the SNI.
-When the SNI (Server Name Indication) is present it may be used for classification.
-Modifying it results in detection as HTTPS (instead of the specific application).
+This observation is particularly salient for mobile users who may be subject to data caps. - HTTPS does not preclude classification.
+We expected that the shaper would not identify applications using HTTPS as their transport.
+However, we found that in practice the devices do detect applications, specifically via the SNI (Server Name Indication) field in the TLS handshake.
+Modifying this field results in detection as HTTPS (instead of the specific application).